 - Vult’s “Flame” for VCV Rack ($25 iirc)

-- Literally any clone of the Pro Co “RAT” distortion pedal - but actually hardware, software emulations alias like hell. (clone go for ~$30)
+- Literally any clone of the Pro Co “RAT” distortion pedal - but actually hardware, software emulations alias like hell. (clones go for ~$30)

 - Noise Engineering Ruina VST (FREE)

-- When paired with another distortion (Rat, DS-1, whatever) the a green ringer pedal clone with germanium diodes (the diodes are important, as otherwise they respond like ass, imho) adds a lot of … something.
+- When paired with another distortion (Rat, DS-1, whatever) the a green ringer pedal clone with germanium diodes (the diodes are important, as otherwise the response doesn’t feel great, in my opinion) adds a lot of … something.
 It is an octave effect, but the way it distorts with chords yields something I haven’t heard in anything else.
-These are pretty much only available from random hand made pedal builders on Reverb, prices vary wildly.
+These are pretty much only available from random hand made pedal builders on Reverb, so prices vary.
 The one I have was made by Dongeomac, but there are others.

-All of these have a really nice response to varying dynamics and feel “right”
+These have a nice response to varying dynamics and feel “right” to me.

 - See EBU R 128 (Wikipedia) if you're curious how loudness is usually defined.
 I'll talk about this more in the mixing and mastering chapter